 NC Cardinal is a growing consortium of public libraries in 51 North Carolina counties dedicated to sharing resources and expanding opportunities through the use of a single online catalog.
 It is a program of the State Library of North Carolina, supported by grant funds from the Institute of Museum and Library Services under the provisions of the Federal Library Services and Technology Act.

 NC Cardinal expands items available to you from about 130,000 items in Onslow County Libraries to over 7.2 million statewide!

-Why is OCPL switching to NC Cardinal?
+Why did OCPL join NC Cardinal?